 There is a lot of information out there about the Baylands project, and we want to make sure you have all the facts.
 Please reach out to us with any additional questions and we’ll get back to you with an answer right away.

 - When will construction start?

-The Baylands plan is still going through the City of Brisbane approval process, which should conclude by 2017.
-It was submitted in 2006.
-If approved, site preparation and infrastructure improvements will begin in 2017-18 with construction of the first buildings in 2019-20.
-Full build-out will take 20-25 years.
+The Baylands plan is going through the formal approval process City of Brisbane, which is largely contingent on the voters’ approval of a citywide referendum placed on the November 6, 2018 ballot.
+If approved, site preparation and infrastructure improvements could begin in 2019-2020 with construction of the first buildings in 2022.
+Full build-out will take 10-20 years.

 The City of Brisbane also has an FAQ section relating to the Brisbane Baylands on the city’s website.
 The City FAQs focus on the planning and approval process.

 - How will you address sea level rise?

 Baylands includes mitigation measures for stormwater management throughout the site with additional measures in the areas along Visitacion Creek and between Bayshore Boulevard and Industrial Way, which are in the 100-year flood hazard area.
 Fill will also be added in low-lying areas based on current sea level rise predictions.
 Baylands is designed to ensure that finished floor elevations are a minimum of 1ft. above projected sea level one hundred years into the future.
 All stormwater management and fill will be done in strict accordance with federal and state regulations.

 Click for more information on how the plan addresses sea level rise.

 The County of San Mateo, in collaboration with Congresswoman Jackie Speier, Assemblyman Rich Gordon, the California State Conservancy, and a team of consultants is spearheading an effort to address sea level rise in San Mateo County.
 Click for more information on the county’s sea level rise efforts.